mvolkmann/MyUnixEnv/notes/VueNotes.md

       };
     },
     mounted() {
-      // Subscribe to the "zipCode" event.
+      // Subscribe to "zipCode" event.
       this.listener = zipCode => (this.zipCode = zipCode);
       EventBus.$on('zipCode', this.listener);

-      // Request the current value.
+      // Request current value.
       EventBus.$emit('getZipCode');
     },
     destroyed() {
-      // Unsubscribe this listener from the "zipCode" event.
+      // Unsubscribe this listener from "zipCode" event.
       EventBus.$off('zipCode', this.listener);
     }
   };
 </script>
 ```

-The `$once` method can be used in place of `$on` to
-only listen to the next occurrence of a given event.

 ## Vuex